Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Conclusion

 \section{Conclusion}

-This paper proposes a statistical sample selection framework -- Scalable Penalized Regression with Knockoff Filters (Knockoffs-SPR) to identify noisy data with a controlled false selection rate.
-Specifically, we propose an equivalent leave-one-out t-test approach as a penalized linear model, in which non-zero mean-shift parameters can be induced as an indicator for noisy data.
-We propose a delicate Knockoff-SPR algorithm to identify clean samples in a way that the false selection rate is controlled by the user-provided upper bound.
+This paper proposes a statistical sample selection framework -- Scalable Penalized Regression with Knockoff Filters (Knockoffs-SPR) to select clean data with a controlled false selection rate.
+Specifically, we propose an equivalent leave-one-out $t$-test approach as a penalized linear model, in which zero mean-shift parameters can be induced as an indicator for clean data.
+We propose a delicate Knockoffs-SPR algorithm to identify clean samples in a way that the false selection rate is controlled by the user-provided upper bound.
 Such an upper bound is proved theoretically and works well in empirical results.
 Experiments on several synthetic and real-world datasets demonstrate the effectiveness of Knockoff-SPR.

-\begin{IEEEbiography}[{ }]{Yikai Wang} is a PhD candidate at the School of Data Science, Fudan University, under the supervision of Prof. Yanwei Fu.
-He received a Bachelor's degree in mathematics from the School of Mathematical Sciences, Fudan University, in 2019.
-He published 1 IEEE TPAMI paper and 2 CVPR papers.
-His current research interests include theoretically guaranteed machine learning algorithms and applications to computer vision. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Yanwei Fu} received his PhD degree from the Queen Mary University of London, in 2014.
-He worked as a post-doctoral researcher at Disney Research, Pittsburgh, PA, from 2015 to 2016.
-He is currently a tenure-track professor at Fudan University.
-He was appointed as the Professor of Special Appointment (Eastern Scholar) at Shanghai Institutions of Higher Learning.
-He published more than 80 journal/conference papers including IEEE TPAMI, TMM, ECCV, and CVPR.
-His research interests are one-shot/meta-learning, learning-based 3D reconstruction, and image and video understanding in general. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Xinwei Sun} is currently an assistant professor at the School of Data Science, Fudan University.
-He received his Ph.D. in the school of mathematical sciences, at Peking University in 2018.
-His research interests mainly focus on high-dimensional statistics and causal inference, with their applications in machine learning and medical imaging. \end{IEEEbiography}